← Back to blog

 5. SocialClaw

-SocialClaw connects AI agents to 11 platforms through an MCP server with 17 tools.
+SocialClaw connects AI agents to 11 platform families through an [MCP server with 18 documented tools](https://getsocialclaw.com/mcp).

-The MCP server handles posting, scheduling, and analytics.
-The agent discovers tools through the protocol.
-The web dashboard provides visual backup for humans on the team.
+The MCP server handles account connection, media upload, validation, campaign preview, scheduling, publishing, delivery inspection, retries, analytics, usage, and health.
+The web dashboard provides a visual workspace for humans on the team.

 Connection vs Creation